 The initial tabulation of the Source Identification BMP (see Section 7.5) was completed in 2022.
-The summary report was completed in 2023 and did not identify any new sources of potential contaminants, however, the report indicated that while no sources of pollution were identified, there were areas on the WSBP that had not been ruled out as potential sources of PCB contamination.
+The summary report was completed in 2023 and did not identify any new sources of potential contaminants.
+However, the report indicated that while no sources of pollution were identified, there were areas on the WSBP that had not been ruled out as potential sources of PCB contamination.
 These areas include the following:

-- Stormwater conveyance systems located on the former GE 19s and 40s complexes which have not yet been redeveloped or modified following their initial demolishing and partial closure of stormwater management systems. - Surface and subsurface soil on the 19s and 40s complexes that contain low levels of PCBs.
+- Stormwater conveyance systems located on the former GE 40s complex which has not yet been redeveloped or modified following the initial demolishing of structures and partial closure of the stormwater management system. - Surface and subsurface soil on the 19s and 40s complexes that contain low levels of PCBs.